pkskelly/pres-MigratingFTCApps/presentation.md

 - Focus on the business objective to be achieved
 - Apps for Office 365 AND on premises!
 - RE-evaluate requirements and use new approaches
+- NO MORE FEATURE FRAMEWORK - use PnP Core Code for provisioning

 References